 In addition and in the unlikely event Job Trainer Australia is unable to deliver the training, you will be offered the option to enrol with another RTO.
 Job Trainer Australia will assist in finding a suitable RTO.

 A Statement of Attainment will be issued for all units successfully completed with Job Trainer Australia and any fees paid in advance owing to the student

 for training and assessment services not yet provided, will be refunded to you within ten (10) working days of the training being cancelled by Job Trainer Australia.

 Students may choose to submit a complaint to Job Trainer Australia via the Informal Process or Formal Process.

 Job Trainer Australia management will ensure that all complaints and appeals are dealt in accordance with the principles of natural justice and procedural fairness.
 All complaints and appeals shall be subject to review within Job Trainer Australia's management meetings and each complaint will require the implementation of Job Trainer Australia's complaints and appeals process.

-Should you have a complaint or wish to appeal a decision made by Job Trainer Australia, you are encouraged to do so by using the following processes:
+Should you have a complaint or wish to appeal a decision made by the RTO, you are encouraged to do so by using the following processes: